 Water Quality

-This is covered widely on all coffee brewing guides.
-Can you ingest the water?
+This is covered widely on all coffee making guides.
+Can you consume the water?
 If the water aromas” good you can make coffee with it.
-If you need to buy bottled water for downing, then you ought to use bottled water for generating” coffee.
+If you need to buy bottled water for downing, then you must work with bottled water for generating” coffee.

 Coffee Freshness

 Coffee is perishable.
-Coffee doesn’t spoil, and you can still ingest it months from the roasting date, but that is not coffee anymore, it’s just a way to get caffeinated.
+Coffee doesn’t spoil, and you can still consume it months from the roasting date, but that is not coffee anymore, it’s just a way to get caffeinated.

 As it ages, coffee loses its flavor.
 Dark roast coffee beans maintain their flavor up to 10 days to 2 weeks.
 Lighter roasted beans are still good 3 to 4 weeks after roast.
 Ground coffee loses its flavor way faster than whole coffee beans.